-Former Principal trombone of the Florida West Coast Symphony (now the Sarasota Orchestra, Fla.), Diehl has also performed with the Florida Orchestra (Tampa), and the Chicago Symphony Orchestra, where he made a recording in 1989 of the music of Verdi's Opera Highlights with Sir Georg Solti.
-He has also performed under such notable conductors as Luciano Berio, Leonard Bernstein, Eduarto Mata, Gunther Schuller, Stanislaw Skrowaczewski, Stephan Sanderling, Bernard Haitink, Jahja Ling, Michael Tilson Thomas, and Leonard Slatkin.
-He was chosen as Principal Trombone of the American-Soviet Youth Orchestra, performing under Zubin Mehta and Dmitri Kitayenko in major cities in both countries.
-Additionally, Diehl was selected as Principal Trombone to represent Maine in the McDonald's All-American Band, marching in the Macy's Thanksgiving and Pasadena Rose Bowl Parades.
+Former Principal Trombonist of the Sarasota Orchestra (then named the Florida West Coast Symphony), Mr. Diehl has also performed with the Florida Orchestra (Tampa), and most notably with the Chicago Symphony Orchestra, where he made a recording in 1989: Verdi's Opera Highlights with Sir Georg Solti.
+He has also performed under such notable conductors as Luciano Berio, Leonard Bernstein, Eduarto Mata, Gunther Schuller, Stanislaw Skrowaczewski, Stephan Sanderling, Bernard Haitink, Jahja Ling, Michael Tilson Thomas, Seiji Ozawa, Simon Rattle, Jeffrey Tate, and Marek Janowski and Leonard Slatkin.
+He has appeared with such varied musical acts as Judy Collins, Arlo Guthrie, Idina Menzel, The Smothers Brothers, the Temptations, Yo-Yo Ma and his Silk Road Ensemble, Ben Vereen, Olivia Newton John, Natalie Cole, Andrea Bocelli, T-Pain, and Doc Severinson.